ib-ruby/ib-container/README.md

 Edit `config.sh`

 The script `setup.sh`
-* downloads and installs a minimized Ubuntu Linux Image  (Unbuntu 20.4 LTS)
+* downloads and installs a minimized Ubuntu Linux Image  (Ubuntu 20.4 LTS)
 * downloads the official binaries from the interactive brokers server into the container
 * downloads the [IBC](https://github.com/IbcAlpha/IBC) automation software providing  tws/gateway-autostart
 * prepares the container to run ruby programs